Get access to the exclusive HR Resources you need to succeed in 2018!

 Cautions here include which co-workers, supervisors and customers you approach and how you approach them.
 You need honest answers based on specific examples if you are going to use the information.
 It is best to use this method along with others to ensure fairness and balance.

 This is the first in a series of articles on evaluating competencies.
-The next installment will feature four indirect methods, using data, documents and history, and the third will provide information about formal assessment tools, focusing on SHRM's diagnostic tools, as well as some thoughts about troubleshooting problems in competency assessment and development.
+The next installment will feature four indirect methods, using data, documents and history.

 Was this article useful?
 SHRM offers thousands of tools, templates and other exclusive member benefits, including compliance updates, sample policies, HR expert advice, education discounts, a growing online member community and much more.
 Join/Renew Now and let SHRM help you work smarter.

 You have successfully saved this page as a bookmark.

 Please confirm that you want to proceed with deleting bookmark.

 Please log in as a SHRM member before saving bookmarks.